|

 Before you begin teaching letters, it's important to assess students early on in the year to determine a baseline.
 This will help you see what they already know and show growth throughout the year.

-As you work on letter naming fluency with your students, it's key that you assess students often to see how they're progressing towards mastery.
+As you work on letter naming fluency with your students, it's key that you assess students often to see how they're progressing toward mastery.

 You can progress monitor students every 2 weeks to start.
-As they work towards mastery, you can move to assessing every month.
+As they work towards mastery, you can move to assess every month.

 If a student is struggling and needs intervention, progress monitor them every week to ensure you're giving them the support they need.
 To streamline the process, use the free letter names assessment at the bottom of this post.